November 27, 2019

 Figure 3: Taking readings in Plane A

 Take readings in plane B next.
-Plane B is defined by direction of pegs 2 and 4.
-Place “+” end of tiltmeter on peg 4, wait for reading to stabilize and record it.
+Plane B is defined by the direction of pegs 2 and 4.
+Place the “+” end of the tiltmeter on peg 4, wait for the reading to stabilize, and record it.

-Rotate tiltmeter 180° and place “-“ end of tiltmeter on peg 4, wait for reading to stabilize and record it.
-Figure 1 & 2 explain the positioning of portable tiltmeter on the tilt plate to take readings in plane A and B respectively.
+Rotate the tiltmeter 180° and place the “-“ end of the tiltmeter on peg 4, wait for the reading to stabilize, and record it.
+Figures 1 & 2 explain the positioning of the portable tiltmeter on the tilt plate to take readings in planes A and B respectively.

 Repeat steps 2-3 times to ensure readings are repeatable.
-In theory B+ and B – readings should be identical except for different sign (+/-).
-In practice, there is a difference up to 0.003 on Encardio Rite readout unit EDI-53UTM between two readings due to bias of sensor and small irregularities in the tilt plate.
+In theory, B+ and B – readings should be identical except for different signs (+/-).
+In practice, there is a difference up to 0.003 on Encardio Rite readout unit EDI-53UTM between the two readings due to the bias of the sensor and small irregularities in the tilt plate.

-Figure 4 below shows positioning of portable tilt meter on tilt plate for taking readings in plane B.
+Figure 4 below shows the positioning of the portable tilt meter on the tilt plate for taking readings in plane B.

 Taking readings in Plane B